2500 Lake of the Isles Parkway E

 The first park board ordinance to prevent canoe landings on the islands in Lake of the Isles was passed in 1919.

 During the Great Depression when nearly all maintenance work in the city’s parks was done under federal work relief programs, a masonry shoreline retaining wall was built at Evergreen Point on the lake by the Works Progress Administration.
-The WPA also built shoreline retaining walls on sections of Lake Calhoun, Lake Harriet and Lake Nokomis.
+The WPA also built shoreline retaining walls on sections of Bde Maka Ska, Lake Harriet and Lake Nokomis.
 The wall at Lake of the Isles was replaced in 2003.

 Park history compiled and written by David C. Smith.